LucasMagnum/LucasMagnum/README.md

 I left my home when I was 17 and went to São Paulo, that was a shock!
 I was 1000 kilometers away from my family and my tiny village of 4000 inhabitants.
 My first job there was in a repair shop for broken glasses.
 After that, I worked in some Call Centers, till I got an internship.

 10 years later, I work with companies around the globe, I'm doing well.
 I'm an excellent professional, that was only possible because I've transformed all the bad things around me in lessons.
 From a tiny village to the world.
-That is me!
+This is me!

 If you want to know about my professional life check my LinkedIn https://www.linkedin.com/in/lucasmagnum/